 Now, while baseball drew the biggest chunk of the activity, basketball was also essential in contributing to revenue.
 The few games of activity had a significant impact on the sports handle not just in Indiana, but elsewhere in the United States.

 For example, Pennsylvania surpassed Nevada in terms of sports betting handle in July, marking a new high.
-Back to Indiana, the sports handle proceedings generated $633,000 in tax revenue for the state.
+Back in Indiana, the sports handle proceedings generated $633,000 in tax revenue for the state.

 Casinos generated $6.7 million in gross revenue with the rest being paid out to winners.
 Another interesting thing to notice is the mode of betting.